 Instructions on removal and re-installation of the bearings using the Ibis Clemens Tool (drawing to the right) can be found in the video above and on the Ibis Website under Support>Technical Articles>Ripley Bearing Replacement.
-You can purchase the tool at our online store: http://store.ibiscycles.com/clemensbearing-tool-for-ripley-p195.aspx To reinstall the swingarm, work in the reverse order.
-Add grease to the core when reinstalling, and a lightly grease the inner lip of the eccentric cap.
-Don't forget the two spacers that go between the BB30 bearings in the seat tube.
-The chamfered hole on the cap aligns with the threaded hole on the eccentric core.
-Use blue loctite on the bolt.
-Use a 12 mm open end wrench to align the eccentrics so that the flats are horizontal and at the 9 o'clock position when the frame is parallel with the ground.
+You can purchase the tool at our online store: http://store.ibiscycles.com/clemensbearing-tool-for-ripley-p195.aspx zontal and at the 9 o'clock position when the frame is parallel with the ground.
 Gently slide the swingarm onto the eccentrics.
 Insert the swingarm bolts, lower bolt from the non drive side, upper from the drive side.

-The conehead bolt goes on the lower bolt, on the drive side.
+The conehead nut goes on the lower bolt, on the drive side.
 Ride it and weep (with joy).